Amazon Deals

 The game I played with Frankie called "Underwater Armageddon" was based off this Hulk portfolio image by Steve Fastner and Bill Larsen from 1980.
 We couldn't help but try to act it out in the deep end of his pool.

-These are all the Batman Stand Ups that was available in this set.
-Unfortunately the Batman one was missing so I turned my attention to the Robin and total chaos would soon follow.
+These are all the Batman Stand-Ups that were available in this set.
+Unfortunately, the Batman one was missing so I turned my attention to the Robin and total chaos would soon follow.

-Once I got home I started harassing my parents and neighbors into buying these calenders.
+Once I got home, I started harassing my parents and neighbors into buying these calendars.
 With them being five bucks each, they were no bargain.
 I could only manage to sell three that day!!
 ARRGGHH!
-On Wednesday a kid named Dennis was the first to make the quota and I was terrified that he was going to pick the Robin so I cunningly talked/manipulated him into taking the Joker (man, I'm good).
-So thankfully, the Robin was still up for grabs.
-I tried to sell off more calenders when I got home, but after three days I only managed to sell a meager five of them.
-On Thursday a girl named Kristin made the quota and as predicted she picked the Catwoman.
-I now had only one day to sell five more calenders so I could get that blasted Robin stand up.
+On Wednesday a kid named Dennis was the first to make the quota and I was terrified that he was going to pick the Robin, so I cunningly talked/manipulated him into taking the Joker (man, I'm good).
+So thankfully, the Robin stand-up was still up for grabs.
+I tried to sell off more calendars when I got home, but after three days I only managed to sell a meager five of them.
+On Thursday a girl named Kristin made the quota and as predicted, she picked the Catwoman stand-up.
+I now had only one day to sell five more calendars so I could get that blasted Robin stand-up.
 I ran home at the end of school and went back into selling mode.
-I traveled a lot further than I was allowed to, in the end I managed to sell exactly five more calenders to get the ten total!!
+I traveled a lot further than I was allowed to and in the end, I managed to sell exactly five more calendars to get the ten total!!
 YAAHHOOO!!
-Tomorrow Robin was going to be all mine!!
+Tomorrow Robin the Boy Wonder was going to be all mine!!

-When Mr. Cronin did return he seemed to be in a better mood and I just stood there listening to him trying not to move much so he wouldn't notice all the packages under my shirt.
+When Mr. Cronin finally returned, he seemed to be in a better mood and I just stood there listening to him trying not to move much so he wouldn't notice all the packages under my shirt.
 I can't really remember our conversation, but I think I made him laugh a little.
-When he was done, we both got up and as he walked me out of his office...all the packages of the stand ups fell out of my shirt and onto the floor between us.
-Just like in a movie, and that instantaneously.
-It was so absolutely horrifying that I wanted to pass out!
-Mr. Cronin looked at me in total shock!
+When he was done, we both got up, and as he walked me out of his office... all the stand up packs fell out of my shirt and onto the floor between us.
+Not a hoax, not a dream, but a terrible reality.
+It was so absolutely horrifying that I wanted to pass out.
+Mr. Cronin looked at me in total shock.
 Man, I thought I just escaped the fiery pits of the Apocalypse and now within a few seconds, I was right back in them.

 Now the rest of this story may be a let down to some of you, but for the life of me I cannot remember what happened next.
-Maybe I just blocked it all out because it was so painful, maybe I jumped into a parallel universe and escaped or maybe I did get executed and this is a ghost writing down the memory of it to you.
+Maybe I just blocked it all out because it was so painful.
+Maybe I jumped into a parallel universe and escaped.
+Maybe I did get executed and this is a ghost writing down the memory of it to you.
 Either way, I don't remember.
-I do remember however that I never did get the Penguin stand up back and a few years later, I actually found another box filled with about ten of these Marvel Stand Up packages in it at a toy show and laughed while I bought them all (and yes, I did buy them).
-The great thing is that I still have them today and every time I see those packages in my collection, I can't help but think of how crazy I was to try and steal these things out of the principles office.
+I do remember however that I never did get the Penguin stand-up back and a few years later, I actually found another box filled with about ten of these Marvel Stand-Ups packages in it at a toy show and laughed while I bought them all (and yes, I did buy them).
+I still have them today in my personal collection.
+And every time I see them, I can't help but think of how crazy I was trying to steal them out of the principles office.

 THE END?